syncfusion-content/windowsforms-docs/WindowsForms/Grid/Virtual-Grids.md

-[C#]

 					private void Form1_Load(object sender, System.EventArgs e)

 					{

 					//Creates a new external data source with 100 rows and 20 columns.

 						this._extData = new ExternalData(100, 20);

 					//Prepares the grid for virtual data.

 						gridControl1.ResetVolatileData();

 					//Hooks up the events needed for the virtual grid.

 						gridControl1.QueryCellInfo += new GridQueryCellInfoEventHandler(GridQueryCellInfo);

 						gridControl1.QueryRowCount += new GridRowColCountEventHandler(GridQueryRowCount);

 						gridControl1.QueryColCount += new GridRowColCountEventHandler(GridQueryColCount);

 					}

-[VB.NET]

 					Private Sub Form1_Load(ByVal sender As Object, ByVal e As EventArgs)

 					'Creates a new external data source with 100 rows and 20 columns.

 					Me._extData = New ExternalData(100, 20)

 					'Prepares the grid for virtual data.

 					gridControl1.ResetVolatileData()

 					' Hooks up the events needed for the virtual grid.

 					'While only the QueryCellInfo is absolutely required, it would be unusual not to handle at least one of the count events.

 					AddHandler gridControl1.QueryCellInfo, New _GridQueryCellInfoEventHandler(AddressOf GridQueryCellInfo)

 					AddHandler gridControl1.QueryRowCount, New _GridRowColCountEventHandler(AddressOf GridQueryRowCount)

 					AddHandler gridControl1.QueryColCount, New _GridRowColCountEventHandler(AddressOf GridQueryColCount)

 					End Sub

+   {:.prettyprint}

 ### Style Properties

 In your GridQueryCellInfo handler, it is possible to set style properties other than CellValue.
 For example, the code that follows will color any value that is divisible by three.
 To set properties other than the CellValue, change your QueryCellInfo event handler as shown below.

-[C#]
+{% highlight c# %}

 void GridQueryCellInfo(object sender, GridQueryCellInfoEventArgs e)